 - Reading and Writing to Reclaim Humanity: Centering the Ongoing History of Asian Exclusion in America in the (Digital) Age of Covid-19

 - Whose Bollywood is this anyway?: Exploring Critical Frameworks for Studying Popular Hindi Cinema

 - Tribal Ways: How to Teach Indigenous Studies without Textbooks

-- Building on the Burial Ground: Reflecting on the Impacts of Native American Representation in 1980’s American Horror
+- Beyond the Burial Ground: Reflecting on Indigenous Representation in 1970s and 1980s American Horror

 - Gaming from the margins: Indigenous representation, critical gaming, and pedagogy

 - Questioning the Drug War Frame: Teaching Mexico’s Violence through Documentary Representations of Race

 - "Chicken Noodle Soup" with Some Theory on the Side